zmalone/chef-web-docs/source/screencasts/fundi-webinar-week-6.md

 * Week 4 - [Understanding the chef-client run][week4_webinar]
 * Week 5 - [Working with Templates][week5_webinar]

-### Reset your BETA Chef Training Lab
+### Reset your Chef Training Lab

-If you're using the BETA Chef Training Lab, you'll need to [launch a new instance of the lab][chef-lab] before joining the webinar.
+If you're using the Chef Training Lab, you'll need to [launch a new instance of the lab][chef-lab] before joining the webinar.
 Opscode is working with CloudShare to beta test a [Chef training lab][chef-lab].
 This lab is intended for use with the Chef Fundamentals Webinar series.

-There is a [video on YouTube][youtube-lab-reset] that demonstrates the process of resetting your BETA Chef Training Lab.
+There is a [video on YouTube][youtube-lab-reset] that demonstrates the process of resetting your Chef Training Lab.

 ## View the Slides